 “The worst” always rise to the top of the political heap under a regime of government planning, Hayek explained, for they are the ones with the least qualms about brutalizing their fellow citizens and depriving them of their liberties.
 All of this can only be sustained by what Hayek called “The End of Truth,” or the effects of massive government propaganda that demonizes the civil society, individualism, and the system of peaceful voluntary exchange and private property (capitalism), while glorifying all aspects of the state.

 The video lectures are online, and use Webex, the industry-standard web conferencing service.
-Lectures will be Wednesday evenings, 6:30-8:00 pm EDT (about 45 minutes of lecture, and 45 minutes of question-and-answer.)
-They will be recorded and made available for enrolled students to download.”
+Lectures will be Wednesday evenings, 5:30-7:00 pm EDT (about 45 minutes of lecture, and 45 minutes for questions.)
+They will be recorded and made available for enrolled students to download.

-All materials are provided online and for free, except for the main text, The Road to Serfdom, itself.
+All materials are provided online and for free, except for the main text, The Road to Serfdom.
 This text is available for $15 at the online Mises Institute Store.

 Grades and Certificates

 The final grade will depend on exams/quizzes.
-The Mises Academy is currently not accredited, but this course is worth 3 credits in our own internal system.
-Feel free to ask your school to accept Mises Academy credits.
+The Mises Academy is currently not accredited, however, some schools have accepted these credits.
+This course is worth 3 credits in the Mises Academy.
+We encourage you to ask your school to accept Mises Academy credits.
 You will receive a digital Certificate of Completion for this course if you take it for a grade, and a Certificate of Participation if you take it on a paid-audit basis.

 If you drop the course during its first week (7 calendar days), you will receive a full refund, minus a $25 processing fee.
 If you drop the course during its second week, you will receive a half refund.
 No refunds will be granted following the second week.